camunda-consulting/showroom-customer-onboarding/README.md

 8) Should you have no errors in your terminals, navigate to [http://localhost:8080/camunda/online/banking/index.html?lang=en](http://localhost:8080/camunda/online/banking/index.html?lang=en) from any browser.
 You should see the frontend for Camunbankia.
 Congratulations!
 Submit an application or two and check out your live processes by launching Operate from your Camunda Cloud SaaS cluster.

+## Starting Required Services with Docker

+This guide only works for CC SaaS and is also not intended for public deployment.

+1) Create a copy of the `./external-task-worker/email-service.env.template` file and remove the `.template` ending.
+Now, add the credentials to your email service.
+2) Create a copy of the `cloud-client-credentials.env.template` file and remove the `.template` ending.
+Now, add the credentials to your CC cluster.
+3) Run `docker-compose up` and wait for the services to build.
+This might take a while the first time.
+4) Once all services are up, you can access the showcase under [localhost:8080/camunda](http://localhost:8080/camunda).
+You can use `docker-compose up --scale email-worker=4` to scale the email service, if you want to.
+5) Once done, run `docker-compose down` to shut down all services.

+### Differences to manual guid
+* The dmn files are read from [`/src/main/resources/static/bpmn`](./src/main/resources/static/bpmn).
+In the manual set-up the dmn-worker brings its own dmn file.